Sylviawzy/Sylviawzy.github.io/index.md

 **Tsinghua University**

-B.A. in English Language and Literature and B.E. in Economics
+B.A. in English Language and Literature

+B.E. in Economics

 ## Conference Presentations
  - Hua, Y., Guo, Q., & **Wei, Z.** (2020).
 How does Linggle Consultation Affect Phraseological Competence?
 Proposal submitted to the 2020 International Conference on Teaching and Researching EFL Writing, Beijing, China.
 October 23-25.